-In November 2006, a group of South Sudanese civil society organisations attending the conference ‘Oil and the Future of Sudan in Juba’ called upon the European Coalition on Oil in Sudan (ECOS) to assist in safeguarding the Comprehensive Peace Agreement.
+In November 2006, a group of South Sudanese civil society organisations attending the conference ‘Oil and the Future of Sudan’ in Juba called upon the European Coalition on Oil in Sudan (ECOS) to assist in safeguarding the Comprehensive Peace Agreement.
 The Agreement had established a material right to compensation for injustices related to oil exploitation, but nothing was done.
 In response, PAX wrote Unpaid Debt for ECOS.
-The 2010 report renewed the new urgency of well-established facts about Sudan’s oil war by looking at it through the lens of international law and Sudan’s Comprehensive Peace Agreement, drawing attention to the right to remedy of victims of human rights violations and international legal liability of business enterprises, which are still the goals of the Unpaid Debt project that PAX has been carrying out since.
+The 2010 report looked at well-established facts about Sudan’s oil war through the lens of international law and Sudan’s Comprehensive Peace Agreement, drawing attention to the right to remedy and raparation of victims of gross human rights violations and to international legal liability of business enterprises.

-Unpaid Debt carefully documents how the arrival of Lundin, Petronas and OMV in concession area Block 5A set off a spiral of violence as the Government of Sudan attempted to control the area by force.
-During Lundin’s six years of presence, massive crimes were routinely committed by all sides, included killings, rape, child abduction, torture, pillage, the destruction of schools, markets and clinics and the burning of food, huts and animal shelters.
-Thousands died, and almost 200,000 people were violently displaced.
+Unpaid Debt describes how the arrival of Lundin, Petronas and OMV in concession area Block 5A in 1997 set off a spiral of violence as the Government of Sudan attempted to control the area by force.
+Until 2003, gross crimes were routinely committed by all sides, included killings, rape, child abduction, torture, pillage, use of child soldiers, destruction of schools, markets and clinics, and burning of food, huts and animal shelters.
+Thousands died and almost 200,000 people were violently displaced.

 In 2010, after receiving a copy of Unpaid Debt, the Swedish Prosecution Authority opened an investigation into links between the reported international crimes and Sweden.
 In November 2017, Lundin’s Chairman Ian H Lundin and its CEO and President Alexandre Schneiter were informed that they were the suspects in the investigation.
 On 11 November 2021, they were formally charged with aiding and abetting international atrocity crimes.
 The trial is expected to open in mid 2022 and will take one and a half year.